 Whichever you choose, make sure your cold brew pitcher is thoroughly cleaned between use to avoid any microbial growth.

 The silicone rings around both the lid and the filter press will take on coffee stain over time.
 This doesn’t affect use or safety as long as you are cleaning all parts between use.

 Bodum does offer a replacement filter for sale on their website, although for the price you may as well get a whole new system as they are equivalent.

-The French Press filter has always been a little finicky to get on and off and with this separation starting to occur it’s becoming even more difficult.
+The French press filter has always been a little finicky to get on and off and with this separation starting to occur it’s becoming even more difficult.

-And because when I first got this little brewer I could not for the life of me get the lid on, look for the tiny little triangles and line them up to the front of the ridges on the plunger lid, and then twist in order to get it on.
+And because when I first got this little brewer I could not for the life of me get the lid on, here’s my tip: look for the tiny little triangles and line them up to the front of the ridges on the plunger lid, and then twist in order to get it on.

 All in all there are some shortcomings to the Bodum cold brewer.
 Given the silicone ring and the fine mesh filter, I was hopeful that this would provide better filtration than it actually does.
-That said, I still find myself using this when I want to make several days worth of coffee at a time.
+Yet, I still find myself using this when I want to make several days worth of coffee at a time.